murilo-bujule/gitCourseRepo/README.md

 ![Binossauro](https://github.com/murilo-bujule/gitCourseRepo/blob/main/Binossauro.jpg)

-This reposity is used only for git studies!
+This is a new line to remember you!
+My only purpose is to serve.